1. It's music to your ears

 8. Shop 'til you drop

 Well, that might be a little extreme.
 Leeds is fantastic place to shop though, whether you are looking for a second hand bargain or the latest designer must-have.
-The Corn Exchange is packed with quirky independent traders, Trinity Leeds is bursting with your favourite high street brands and the new Victoria Gate arcade, opening in 2016, will bring a little bit of bling.
+The Corn Exchange is packed with quirky independent traders, Trinity Leeds is bursting with your favourite high street brands and the new Victoria Gate arcade, which opened in October 2016, will bring a little bit of bling.

 9. Leeds Art Gallery